MolGAN: An implicit generative model for small molecular graphs: Experiments

 \subsection{Effect of $\lambda$}

-As in \citet{guimaraes2017objective}, the $\lambda$ hyperparameter regulates a trade-off between maximizing the desired objective and regulating the generator distribution to match the data distribution.
-We study the effects of $\lambda \in \{0.0, 0.01, 0.05, 0.25, 0.5, 0.75, 1.0\}$ on the solubility metric (see Section \ref{sec:objectives} for more details).

-We train for 300 epochs on the 5k subset of QM9 used in \citet{guimaraes2017objective}.
+As in \citet{guimaraes2017objective}, the $\lambda$ hyperparameter controls the trade-off between maximizing the desired objective and regulating the generator to match the data distribution.
+We study the effects of $\lambda \in \{0.0, 0.01, 0.05, 0.5, 1.0\}$ on the solubility metric (see Section \ref{sec:objectives} for more details).
+We train for 300 epochs (150 of which for pretraining) on the 5k subset of QM9 used in \citet{guimaraes2017objective}.
 We use the best $\lambda$ parameter -- determined via the model with the maximum sum of valid, unique, novel, and solubility scores -- on all other experiments (Section \ref{sec:objectives} and \ref{sec:vae}) without doing any further search.

 \paragraph{Results} We report results in Table \ref{tab:lambda}.
 We observe a clear trend towards higher validity scores for lower values of $\lambda$.
 This is likely due to the implicit optimization of valid molecules since invalid ones receive zero reward during training.
 Therefore, if the RL loss component is strong, the generator is optimized to generate mostly valid molecular graphs.
 Conversely, it appears that $\lambda$ does not mainly affect the unique and novel scores.
 Notice that these scores are not optimized, neither directly nor indirectly, and therefore they are a result of model architecture, hyperparameters, and training procedure.
 Indeed, the unique score is always close to 2\% (which is our threshold) indicating that models appear to collapse (even in the RL only case) if we do not apply early stopping.